Not everyone infected with the virus that

 These symptoms usually get better in about 1 or 2

-Mono can cause a rash if you take
+You can get a rash if you take

 throat, such as strep throat, and might be prescribed for you before the doctor